PhilipPartsch/open-someip-spec/src/someip-rpc.rst

     :status: valid
     :collapse: True

-An length of the length field of 0 Bit means that no length field will be written to the PDU.
+A length of the length field of 0 Bit means that no length field will be written to the PDU.

 .. feat_req:: 🎯
     :id: feat_req_someip_572